 Table of contents

 At FOTC, we want to make the entire team feel comfortable and safe in the workplace.
-Recently, in the face of a sudden increase in employees, we have moved to a bigger and more conveniently located office.
-To maximise our employees’ comfort, we also gave them the freedom to choose where they wanted to work so they could balance the time spent with coworkers and with families – remote teams.
+Three years ago, in the face of a sudden increase in employees, we had moved to a bigger and more conveniently located office.
+To maximise our employees’ comfort, we offered them a choice of where they wanted to work so they could balance the time spent with coworkers and with families – remote teams.

 Tools from the Google Cloud ecosystem

 Google Workspace is a set of software tools that include, among other things, mail in a company domain, cloud storage, programs for file sharing and collaborative editing, a video chat application and text messaging.
 The service is available in the cloud, which means that once you log in to your account, you gain access to all your files and the applications included in the suite.

 The suite of tools intended for remote workers from Google is available in five subscription plans, with prices starting at just under £4.14 per user per month.
 Moreover, the service is available in a flexible contract that allows you to add or subtract accounts, making it easy to scale.

 Google Workspace is an excellent business solution that removes all geographical limitations and allows people to work from anywhere on earth.
 Let’s take a closer look at the most critical capabilities of this package in the context of remote work organisations.